doc-detective/doc-detective.github.io/docs/get-started/tutorials/fill-fields.md

 To run the test:

-1. Download the TestExamples Zip file and expand doc-detective-tutorials on your local drive.
+1. Download the TestExamples Zip file and expand it to your local drive.
-2. In a terminal window, navigate to the doc-detective-tutorials directory.
+2. In a terminal window, navigate to the TestExamples directory.
 3. Start your local server, if it isn't currently running.
 For example, enter the command `live-server`.
 4. Enter the command `npx doc-detective@dev -i form-filler1.json -l